Lefébre Rademan: International career

 In her matric year (final year of high school), Rademan played for South Africa under-18s.
 She has also played for South Africa under-21s, and represented them at the 2017 Netball World Youth Cup.

 Rademan received her first callup to the South Africa national netball team whilst in the middle of a coaching session in Bloemfontein.
-She made her debut in an October 2019 Africa Netball Cup match against Lesotho, and she also played in South Africa's Africa Cup matches against Malawi, Uganda, Kenya, Zimbabwe, and Zambia.
+She made her debut in a 2019 Africa Netball Cup match against Lesotho, and she also played in South Africa's Africa Cup matches against Malawi, Uganda, Kenya, Zimbabwe, and Zambia.
 Later in the year, she played in the series against England.
-In 2020, she played in the Netball Nations Cup, and in South Africa's series against Malawi.
+She played in the 2020 Netball Nations Cup, and in South Africa's series against Malawi.
 Rademan was unable to play for South Africa in their 2021 SPAR Challenge Series matches against Uganda and Namibia as the rearranged dates clashed with her London Pulse matches.
 Rademan played at the 2022 Commonwealth Games, where she sustained an anterior cruciate ligament injury.
+In early 2023, she trained with locally-based South African players as part of her rehabilitation.